-B.3.1 Investigation Locations and Rationale
+B 3.1 Investigation Locations and Rationale

-The rationale for the number and locations of trial pits and soil borings and the suite of laboratory chemical analysis is presented in Appendix A and was based on an approximate simple grid pattern to allow delineation of the previously identified potential contaminants of concern, and provide confidence in providing representative data on the entire condition of the plot including for those areas in which there was no data currently available.
+The rationale for the number and locations of trial pits and the suite of laboratory chemical analysis is presented in Appendix A and was based on an approximate simple grid pattern to allow delineation of the previously identified potential contaminants of concern, and provide confidence in providing representative data on the entire condition of the plot including for those areas in which there was no data currently available.
 The sampling locations are indicated on Figure 3.

-B.3.2 Trial Pitting
+B 3.2 Trial Pitting

-Trial Pitting was undertaken between 7th March 2007 and 8th March 2007.
+Trial Pitting was undertaken between 5th March 2007 and 6th March 2007.
 Prior to excavation, each location was cleared with a Cable Avoidance Tool (CAT Scan).
-Due to the presence of thick concrete covering in a small part of the area of Plot D it was necessary to use a hydraulic breaker attached to a backhoe excavator to prgress through the concrete to the underlying soils.
-In total 15 trial pits of approximate area 1m x 3.5m were advanced using a mechanical backhoe excavator to a maximum depth of 5.3m bgl.
+The presence of thick concrete covering a small part of the area of Plot F it was necessary to use a hydraulic breaker attached to a backhoe excavator to advance through.
+In total 6 trial pits of approximate area 1m x 3.5m were advanced using a mechanical backhoe excavator to a maximum depth of 2.9m bgl.